haydenw2005/Demo-Booking-Validator/ARCHITECTURE.md

 - Modern, clean design with consistent spacing
 - Responsive layout that works on all device sizes
 - Inter font from Google Fonts for typography
+- Collapsible accordions for space-efficient form design

 ## Backend Testing Architecture

+### Customizable Testing Parameters

+The demo validator now accepts customizable parameters from the frontend:

+1. **Custom Test Profile**: The system accepts a user-defined profile with:
+   - Personal details (name, email, phone)
+   - Professional information (company, job title)
+   - Location data (country, timezone)
+   - Description text
+2. **Custom Test Goals**: Users can define their own set of testing goals:

+   - Add, remove, or edit test goals
+   - Change the order of goals
+   - Customize goal descriptions

+3. **Parameter Handling**:
+   - The backend API accepts these parameters in the request body
+   - If parameters are missing, the system falls back to default values
+   - Logging of received parameters for debugging purposes
+   - Error handling for malformed parameters

 ### Dynamic Test Execution Flow